 Pre-k (age 3 and 4) through 1st grade

-This multi-age program will be closely modeled after the forest schools in Europe.
+This multi-age program will be closely modeled after the forest nature learning programs in Europe.
 Students will explore the natural ares of the park and forests, take discovery hikes, and self direct their own activities to a large degree.
 We have intentionally kept our 5 and 6 year olds with this grouping so that they have the opportunity to share their knowledge with younger students entering GROW’s program.
 Our hope is that this will help them aquire early leadership skills while stregthening thier sense of place in the GROW community.
 As younger students look up to them, they will be the “big kids” who know where to build the best forts, where to find the best fruits, and which trees are best for climbing!

 *Children ages 3 and 4 will require a parent or other guardian to attend class with them, while students ages 5 and 6 will be elligible to be dropped off if they are ready.
 We hope that by age 6 most students will achieve the independence and confidence in nature necessary to attend class on their own but we recognize that all children develop at varrying paces.

 Elementary Grades 2, 3, and 4

 Our educational goals for this age group revolve heavily around constructing a foundational understanding of ecosystems and their interconnectedness.
 We’ll learn all about life cycles, habitats, systems, and the basic principles of Permaculture (Earth Care, People Care, and Fair Share) while exploring, observing, and discovering new wonders each day we come together!
 We will also work closely with this group on interpersonal relational skills such as leadership, conflict resolution and peacemaking, teamwork, and building an inclusive community.